 It’s a classic case of leadership being out of touch with the wishes and will of the people.
 (Hmmm, that sounds familiar even today!).
 Marie-Antoinette, when told the poor lacked bread, famously said ‘Qu’ils mangent de la brioche’ which mostly gets translated as ‘let them eat cake’.
 Louis was executed in 1793 and she followed 10 months later, beheaded by the guillotine.
 She has however left us the legacy of ‘Marie-Antoinette Syndrome’.
 A condition where the hair suddenly turns white, in her case from being captured and imprisoned.

 Today the storming of the Bastille gets celebrated all over the world, including London, Toronto, Dublin, Tahiti and more than 20 US cities.
 Without a doubt though the best place to celebrate it is in France.
-Come and visit with us this July – whether wearing culottes or not.
+Come and visit with us next July – no culottes required.

-NB: this year Bastille Day, 14th July, falls on a Sunday and, as we start our cruises on a Saturday, you have two great chances to enjoy it.
-If you cruise with us the week before and enjoy the build up, then we will get you back to Paris for the big day.
-Or you can join us from Paris on 13th then come down to share Bastille Day in Burgundy with the celebration in a more relaxed style with much champagne cork popping along the (water) way.
+NB: next year Bastille Day, 14th July, falls on a Tuesday so you can join us from Paris the previous Saturday then come down to share Bastille Day in Burgundy with the celebration in relaxed style with much champagne cork popping along the (water) way.